 Figure 2.11: Simulation and Backpropagation - I3

-Let’s do the fourth iteration I4 represented on Figure 2.12:
+This is the fourth iteration I4 represented on Figure 2.12:

 Figure 2.12: Selection - Simulation - Backpropagation - I4

-The MCTS algoirthm can be either stopped because you are running out of time or because you have no more available actions.
+The MCTS algoirthm can either be stopped because you are running out of time or because you have no more available actions.
 For instance, if we were to stop at this stage of the algorithm, the best action to undertake is a2 because it has the higher average value: .

 Chapter 3